tristanmorgan/awskeyring/README.md

     $ complete -C /usr/local/bin/awskeyring awskeyring

+There are also short forms of most commands if you prefer:

+    $ awskeyring ls

 To set your environment easily the following bash function helps:

     awsenv() { eval "$(awskeyring env $@)"; }